mrdimosthenis/one-hundred-prisoners/README.md

 ### The Flow of the New Process

 As we did before, we will define a couple of functions.
-The first one will make the state evolve, and the second one will check if the state is terminal.
+The first one will make the state evolve, and the second will check if the state is terminal.

 1. The `nextOpenAndClosedBoxes` function will return the tuple of our two main data structures.
 The first element of the tuple is the `openBoxes` vector with the key-value pair of the most recently opened box appended to it.
 The second element of the tuple is the `closedBoxes` map with the most recently opened box removed from it.
 There are two special cases we need to pay attention to:

    * If `openBoxes` is empty, it means that we have not opened any boxes yet.
-We will open anyone, we will remove its key-value pair from the `closedBoxes` map and append it to the `openBoxes` vector.
+We will open any of them, we will remove its key-value pair from the `closedBoxes` map and append it to the `openBoxes` vector.

    * If the first element of the first pair is equal to the second element of the last pair in the `openBoxes` vector, it means that we have formed a cycle.